tasmota/docs/docs/Displays.md

 `:B`
 LVGL (optional)
 1. number of display lines flushed at once (min 10) the lower the lesser memory needed
-2. 0 for no DMA, 1 use DMA (not supported on all displays)
+2. 0 for no DMA, 1 use DMA (not supported on all displays) bit 1 selects color swap, 2 = swap 16 bit color

 `:T`
 Wait times used for E-paper display